Rhyme or Reason: Part 5by Mary Dawson

 Anaphora (pronounced: a-NAPH-ora) simply means the repetition of the same word, a like-sounding word, or a short phrase at the start of successive lines or verses.

 Effective songwriters know that their mission is to teach listeners their songs.
 They want people to go away humming the melody and singing the words.
 Repetition is, of course, imperative in teaching and when the same words or phrases are repeated in several lines, the music can also follow the repeated sequences to reinforce the memorability of the lines.
 This provides what is known as a "secondary hook" for the song -- adding yet another point of contact with listeners and keeping them engaged.

 An exquisite example of anaphora can be found in the breathtaking song by Beth Nielsen Chapman called "Sand and Water."
 It was written after the death of Beth's husband and expresses the aloneness of her loss.
 If you are unfamiliar with this song, please stop here and download it from iTunes.
 It will be the best 99 cents you ever spent.
-They lyrics can be found at: http://er.neoxer.com/lyrics/beth.html
+The lyrics can be found on genius.com.

 Notice the repeated phrase, "All alone I..." which begins almost every line in the A sections of this AABA song, and the parallel phrases in the B or bridge section that say, "I will see you...I will hear you...I will know you..."
 Also listen for the way the lovely melody follows the anaphora to create a haunting repetition that will not leave your heart or mind.